isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 		<font color="#009427"><b>Q5.
 How can I check the amount of Workfare Income Supplement payout that I will receive?</b></font></summary>
 We will notify you of the Workfare Income Supplement (WIS) payout amount by letters and/or SMS messages a few days before the payment date.<br><br>
 You can retrieve a copy of your notification by logging in to the Workfare portal with your Singpass.<br><br>
-If you are receiving letter notifications, you can receive earlier notifications via SMS by updating your Singpass-registered mobile number at "<a class="hyperlink" href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/people/notificationmode">View/Update My Notification Mode</a>".<br><br>
+If you are receiving letter notifications, you can receive earlier notifications via SMS by updating your Singpass-registered mobile number at "<a href="https://www.workfare.gov.sg/App/Home/Index?returnUrl=/people/notificationmode" class="hyperlink">View/Update My Notification Mode</a>".<br><br>
-		You may also use the <a class="hyperlink" href="https://www.workfare.gov.sg/Pages/Calculator.aspx">WIS calculator</a> to estimate the amount of WIS payout you are entitled to.
+		You may also use the <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">WIS calculator</a> to estimate the amount of WIS payout you are entitled to.
 <br><br></details>

 <details><summary>
 		<font color="#009427"><b>Q6.
 What do I need to do to receive Workfare Income Supplement (WIS)?</b></font></summary>
 If you are an employee, you do not need to do anything.
 Your eligibility for Workfare Income Supplement (WIS) will be automatically assessed based on the CPF contributions* made by your employer. <br><br>
 If you are a Self-Employed Person (SEP), you need to declare your net trade income (NTI) and contribute to your MediSave Account to be considered for WIS.
-Use our <a class="hyperlink" href="https://www.workfare.gov.sg/Pages/Calculator.aspx">online WIS calculator</a> to find out the amount you need to contribute to your MediSave Account.<br><br>
+Use our <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">online WIS calculator</a> to find out the amount you need to contribute to your MediSave Account.<br><br>
 You can declare your income and contribute to your MediSave Account in various ways.<br><br>
 To receive your WIS payouts by 30 April (via bank crediting), please declare your NTI and contribute to your MediSave Account by the last Friday of March.<br><br>
 *Under the CPF Act, employers must contribute to CPF if their employees earn more than $50 a month, regardless of whether the employee is employed on a permanent, part-time, contract or casual basis.
 If your employer is not contributing CPF on your behalf, you can lodge a report on non/underpayment of CPF contributions online.
 Please log in to my cpf with your Singpass, then select My Request &gt; Other CPF Matters &gt; Report on non-payment or underpayment of CPF contributions.<br><br>
-Alternatively, you can also lodge a report by calling the WorkRight Hotline at 1800-221-9922 or emailing to <a class="hyperlink" href="workright@mom.gov.sg">workright@mom.gov.sg</a>.
+Alternatively, you can also lodge a report by calling the WorkRight Hotline at 1800-221-9922 or emailing to <a href="workright@mom.gov.sg" class="hyperlink">workright@mom.gov.sg</a>.
 Your identity will be kept confidential.<br><br></details>
 <details><summary>
 		<font color="#009427"><b>Q7.
 When will I receive my Workfare Income Supplement payouts?</b></font></summary>
 You will receive Workfare Income Supplement (WIS) payouts for every month that you work.
 The payment will be made two months after the work period.
 For example, the WIS payout for work done in January will be paid out in end March.<br><br>